RSM US Wealth Management LLC Sells 85 Shares of PayPal Holdings, Inc. (NASDAQ:PYPL)

-RSM US Wealth Management LLC trimmed its holdings in shares of PayPal Holdings, Inc. (NASDAQ:PYPL) by 3.3% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 2,517 shares of the credit services provider’s stock after selling 85 shares during the quarter.
-RSM US Wealth Management LLC’s holdings in PayPal were worth $496,000 as of its most recent filing with the SEC.
+RSM US Wealth Management LLC lessened its holdings in shares of PayPal Holdings, Inc. (NASDAQ:PYPL) by 3.3% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 2,517 shares of the credit services provider’s stock after selling 85 shares during the quarter.
+RSM US Wealth Management LLC’s holdings in PayPal were worth $496,000 as of its most recent SEC filing.

-A number of other large investors have also added to or reduced their stakes in the stock.
-Baystate Wealth Management LLC increased its holdings in PayPal by 4.7% in the 3rd quarter.
-Baystate Wealth Management LLC now owns 1,105 shares of the credit services provider’s stock valued at $218,000 after buying an additional 50 shares during the period.
-Red Door Wealth Management LLC increased its holdings in PayPal by 3.7% in the 3rd quarter.
-Red Door Wealth Management LLC now owns 1,406 shares of the credit services provider’s stock valued at $278,000 after buying an additional 50 shares during the period.
-Eastover Investment Advisors LLC increased its holdings in PayPal by 0.7% in the 3rd quarter.
-Eastover Investment Advisors LLC now owns 7,553 shares of the credit services provider’s stock valued at $1,488,000 after buying an additional 50 shares during the period.
-Meridian Investment Counsel Inc. increased its holdings in PayPal by 4.0% in the 3rd quarter.
-Meridian Investment Counsel Inc. now owns 1,302 shares of the credit services provider’s stock valued at $257,000 after buying an additional 50 shares during the period.
-Finally, Capital City Trust Co.
-FL increased its holdings in PayPal by 1.5% in the 3rd quarter.
-Capital City Trust Co.
-FL now owns 3,467 shares of the credit services provider’s stock valued at $683,000 after buying an additional 51 shares during the period.
-83.43% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds have also made changes to their positions in PYPL.
+BlackRock Inc. increased its stake in PayPal by 6.7% during the 2nd quarter.
+BlackRock Inc. now owns 80,233,992 shares of the credit services provider’s stock valued at $13,979,166,000 after purchasing an additional 5,009,600 shares in the last quarter.
+Jennison Associates LLC increased its stake in PayPal by 40.7% during the 2nd quarter.
+Jennison Associates LLC now owns 11,388,915 shares of the credit services provider’s stock valued at $1,984,291,000 after purchasing an additional 3,291,638 shares in the last quarter.
+Coatue Management LLC boosted its holdings in PayPal by 84.2% during the 2nd quarter.
+Coatue Management LLC now owns 7,055,251 shares of the credit services provider’s stock worth $1,229,237,000 after acquiring an additional 3,225,189 shares during the last quarter.
+Fisher Asset Management LLC boosted its holdings in PayPal by 39.1% during the 2nd quarter.
+Fisher Asset Management LLC now owns 9,744,668 shares of the credit services provider’s stock worth $1,697,814,000 after acquiring an additional 2,741,321 shares during the last quarter.
+Finally, GQG Partners LLC purchased a new position in PayPal during the 2nd quarter worth $456,681,000.
+Institutional investors and hedge funds own 83.43% of the company’s stock.

-PYPL has been the topic of several recent analyst reports.
-Oppenheimer reissued a “buy” rating and issued a $230.00 target price on shares of PayPal in a report on Tuesday, November 3rd.
-Truist decreased their target price on shares of PayPal from $215.00 to $200.00 in a report on Tuesday, November 3rd.
-Robert W. Baird raised their price target on shares of PayPal from $175.00 to $220.00 in a research note on Thursday, July 30th.
-SunTrust Banks raised their price target on shares of PayPal from $140.00 to $215.00 and gave the company a “hold” rating in a research note on Thursday, July 30th.
-Finally, Credit Suisse Group raised their price target on shares of PayPal from $205.00 to $215.00 and gave the company an “outperform” rating in a research note on Tuesday, November 3rd.
-Five research analysts have rated the stock with a hold rating, thirty-four have issued a buy rating and one has issued a strong buy rating to the stock.
-PayPal has an average rating of “Buy” and an average target price of $205.46.

-In other PayPal news, EVP Jonathan Auerbach sold 16,178 shares of the stock in a transaction on Wednesday, August 19th.
-The stock was sold at an average price of $194.10, for a total value of $3,140,149.80.
-Following the completion of the transaction, the executive vice president now owns 73,490 shares in the company, valued at $14,264,409.
+In other PayPal news, CEO Daniel H. Schulman sold 25,000 shares of the stock in a transaction on Thursday, October 29th.
+The stock was sold at an average price of $195.48, for a total value of $4,887,000.00.
+Following the completion of the transaction, the chief executive officer now owns 445,803 shares in the company, valued at $87,145,570.44.
 The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CEO Daniel H. Schulman sold 25,000 shares of the stock in a transaction on Thursday, October 29th.
-The stock was sold at an average price of $195.48, for a total value of $4,887,000.00.
-Following the completion of the transaction, the chief executive officer now owns 445,803 shares of the company’s stock, valued at approximately $87,145,570.44.
+Also, EVP Jonathan Auerbach sold 16,178 shares of the firm’s stock in a transaction on Wednesday, August 19th.
+The shares were sold at an average price of $194.10, for a total value of $3,140,149.80.
+Following the transaction, the executive vice president now owns 73,490 shares of the company’s stock, valued at $14,264,409.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 105,206 shares of company stock valued at $20,438,670.
 0.12% of the stock is owned by corporate insiders.

+PayPal (NASDAQ:PYPL) last posted its quarterly earnings data on Monday, November 2nd.
+The credit services provider reported $1.07 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.94 by $0.13.
+The business had revenue of $5.46 billion during the quarter, compared to the consensus estimate of $5.41 billion.
+PayPal had a return on equity of 16.17% and a net margin of 13.44%.
+The firm’s quarterly revenue was up 24.7% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $0.61 earnings per share.
+On average, analysts predict that PayPal Holdings, Inc. will post 2.76 EPS for the current year.

+A number of equities analysts have issued reports on PYPL shares.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of PayPal from $183.00 to $234.00 and gave the stock a “buy” rating in a report on Thursday, July 30th.
+Rosenblatt Securities cut their price target on shares of PayPal from $280.00 to $250.00 and set a “buy” rating on the stock in a report on Tuesday, November 3rd.
+KeyCorp cut their price target on shares of PayPal from $230.00 to $215.00 and set an “overweight” rating on the stock in a report on Tuesday, November 3rd.
+DZ Bank raised shares of PayPal from a “hold” rating to a “buy” rating and set a $210.00 price target on the stock in a report on Thursday.
+Finally, SunTrust Banks boosted their price target on shares of PayPal from $140.00 to $215.00 and gave the stock a “hold” rating in a report on Thursday, July 30th.
+Five equities research analysts have rated the stock with a hold rating, thirty-four have given a buy rating and one has issued a strong buy rating to the stock.
+PayPal has a consensus rating of “Buy” and a consensus target price of $205.46.

 PayPal Profile